MJ Melendez Player Props: Royals vs. Angels

-MJ Melendez -- with a slugging percentage of .256 in his past 10 games (including zero homers) -- will be in action for the Kansas City Royals versus the Los Angeles Angels, with Griffin Canning on the hill, on June 17 at 4:10 PM ET.
+MJ Melendez, with a slugging percentage of .289 in his past 10 games -- including one home run -- will be in action for the Kansas City Royals versus the Los Angeles Angels, with Tyler Anderson on the mound, June 18 at 2:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Angels.
+He hit a home run while going 1-for-3 in his most recent game against the Angels.

 MJ Melendez Game Info & Props vs. the Angels